dnbsd/bun.go/README.md

 # bun

-A framework for building services on top of NATS.
+A no-nonsense framework for building services on top of NATS.

 ## Installation

 ```
-$ go get github.com/dnbsd/bun.go
+go get github.com/dnbsd/bun.go
 ```

 ## Usage